dariomaranes/BaSP-A2022-Etapa-1/README.md

 I developed the basic HTML structure of the site using the best practice.
 I used white icons downloaded from the Figma project and due to the problem they will not be displayed in the browser.

+### Week 03

+I applioed CSS to HTML structure and did structural changes on it relationed with the styles.

 _By Darío Marañes_